Are your wondering if you can do an safari with young kids? You may also want to read: The TRUTH about doing an African safari with kids

 7. Be selective in your park choices

-There are a number of criteria you need to consider when deciding on which park to visit with young kids:
+There are a number of criteria you need to consider when deciding on where to safari with kids:

 - Can you see the animals clearly?
 Some parks are thick with vegetation and wildlife spotting hindered.

 - Are the campsites fenced?
+Everyone wants to stay safe on safari, especially with kids.
 If staying overnight in a park, you need to know that wildlife won’t be wandering around your camp with your curious toddler.
+This is the best way to make a safari safe for young kids.

 - Is there a pool at the campsite?
 An afternoon at the pool after a morning’s game drive is always a winner with my boys!